 If the QC test results do not agree with the acceptance test results, a request, along with the QC test results, may be made in writing for additional testing.
 Additional testing may be requested for one or more of the following tests: binder content, gradation, or MSG of the mixture samples and bulk specific gravity of the density cores.
-The appeal request shall be submitted within seven calendar days of receipt of the Department's written results for that sublot.
 The request for the appeal for MSG, BSG of the density cores or binder content and gradation shall be submitted within seven calendar days of receipt of the Department's written results for that sublot.
 The sublot and specific tests shall be specified at the time of the appeal request.
 Only one appeal request per sublot is allowed.
 Upon approval of the appeal, the Engineer will perform additional testing.